Hasan Brkić

-Hasan Brkić (16 July 1913 – 14 June 1965) was a Yugoslav and Bosnian communist politician and a partisan.
+Hasan Brkić (16 July 1913 – 14 June 1965), often referred to as Aco, was a Yugoslav and Bosnian communist politician and a partisan.
 He was also the recipient of People's Hero of Yugoslavia.
 From 1963 to 1965 he was President of the Executive Council of the Socialist Republic of Bosnia and Herzegovina.

 Early life

 Brkić was born on 16 July 1913 in Livno where he attended elementary school.
 He attended gymnasium in Bihać, Banja Luka and Sarajevo.
 After graduation from high school, Brkić attended Law School at the University of Belgrade where he graduated in 1937.

 During his high school days, he was a member of the Communist Party Youth.
 During his student days in Belgrade he was prominent in leading the circles of the Revolutionary Students' Movement.
 He became a member of the Communist Party of Yugoslavia in 1933.
 As a representative of the University of Belgrade, he participated, along with Ivo Lola Ribar and Veljko Vlahović, on the Congress of World Federation of Students in Prague in 1936.
 Because of his communist activities during the study, Brkić was repeatedly arrested by the police.